 Saving Antonio: Can a renowned hospital keep a boy from being shot again?

-Finding Kyle: His leap from the Golden Gate Bridge left Kyle Gamboa’s family grief-stricken and
+Finding Kyle: His leap from the Golden Gate Bridge left Kyle Gamboa’s family grief-stricken and confused.
+But in trying to understand his death, they found a way to help others.

 Why the famed Appalachian Trail keeps getting longer — and harder.